 4. Stale Data

-Customer Data becomes stale every day due to natural and expected changes, such as address changes, new phones, and new email accounts.
-This means that at any moment a substantial portion of your business data is going to be obsolete.
-The best way of combating this loss of data is to have a means of refreshing it, such as an email campaign or a customer prompt when they log into your site.
+Employee and Candidate Data becomes stale every day due to natural and expected changes, such as new jobs, updated skills and even location changes.
+This means that at any moment a substantial portion of your talent data is going to be obsolete.
+The best way of combating this loss of data is to have a strategy to combat this data decay, using fresher data sources to enhance and refresh your older data.

 5. Weak Data Security

-Anytime customer data is stored or handled, precautions should be in place to prevent fraud and theft.
-There is an implied layer of trust between the customer and your data systems, and failing to uphold that trust is a sure way to lose valuable customers.
+Anytime personally identifying data is stored or handled, precautions should be in place to prevent fraud and theft.
+There is an implied layer of trust between the candidate and employee and your data systems, and failing to uphold that trust is a sure way to lose valuable candidates.

 6. Poorly Collected Data